CesarPetrescu/llama-cpp-autodeploy/README.md

 - `autodevops_cli.py` for guided llama.cpp builds with hardware-aware presets
 - `loadmodel_cli.py` for launching LLM, embedding, and reranker servers with live memory planning
 - `loadmodel_dist_cli.py` for orchestrating distributed RPC inference with network auto-discovery on port 5515
+- `rpc_server_cli.py` for launching standalone rpc-server instances with custom ports and device bindings
 - Sample launch scripts for Qwen models in `run/`

 ## Interactive CLIs